mohamadahassan1/Muhammad-Abdelsamad1/README.md

 * 🖥️ Jupyter Notebooks

 - 🌱 I’m currently learning Machine Learning and Deep Learning.
-- 💞️ I’m looking to collaborate on any projects involving data and software.
+- 💞️ I’m looking to collaborate on any projects involving data and bioinformatics or Computational biology.
 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/mohamadahassan1/)

 🧐 Interests: